Access all workshop materials from the 2019 National Alliance of HUD Tenants Conference here!

 Discrimination against people of color, women, the disabled and other groups protected under the Fair Housing Act is widespread in HUD assisted housing.
 Management harassment of tenants who speak out, manipulation of wait lists and “selling apartments,” segregation within developments, sexual harassment, and management playing on racial divisions to disempower tenants are commonplace.

-In recent years, HUD issued new Rules to combat discrimination and harassment and affirmatively further Fair Housing for all.
-The Department of Justice also has initiated a new program to combat sexual harassment.
-Panelists will explore how tenants can use federal protections to fight for their rights and combat discrimination, harassment and segregation in HUD housing.
+Panelists will explore how tenants can use new federal protections to fight for their rights and combat discrimination, harassment and segregation in HUD housing.

-Participants will form “Open Space” break-out groups to learn from peers from across the country, sharing wisdom and best practices on how to develop leaders; educate, involve and motivate tenants in your building; how to build and maintain democratic practices; manage transitions; how to work across and overcome racial and ethnic differences; and prevent and resolve conflicts.
+Tips on how to organize a tenant group in your building, for beginners.
+Review of NAHT’s “Organizer’s Cookbook.”
+Participants will learn how to set up and convene a meeting; recruit members; deal with management harassment.
+Participants will learn from peers from across the country, sharing wisdom and best practices on how to develop leaders; educate, involve and motivate tenants in your building; build and maintain democratic practices; manage transitions; work across and overcome racial and ethnic differences; and prevent and resolve conflicts.

-The workshop will also explore punitive leases that force tenants to pay for bedbug treatment or face eviction, and NAHT’s proposals to change HUD policy.
+The workshop will also explore punitive leases that force tenants to pay for bedbug treatment or face eviction, and HUD’s recent policy change in response to NAHT.